-November was also one of our generous donors’ birthday 🎂.
+In November, we celelbrated the birthday of one of our generous donors 🎂.
 She decided to ask her family and friends to support B8 of Hope in lieu of giving her gifts.
 A heartfelt thank you to her!
-Her very generous friends spoiled us!!!!
+Her very generous friends spoiled us!

-If you want to do the same on the occasion of your birthday or if you would like to honor someone’s memory, please refer to this page of our website for more information.
+If you want to do the same on your birthday or if you would like to honor someone’s memory, please refer to this page of our website for more information.